1995–96 Boston Celtics season

 The 1995–96 Boston Celtics season was the 50th season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

-A new era began for the Celtics as they moved into their current home, a state of the art new arena then known as the "Fleet Center" (now TD Garden).
+A new era began for the Celtics as the team moved into a new arena known as the FleetCenter.
 In addition, this also ended their practice of playing occasional home games at the Hartford Civic Center in Hartford, Connecticut.

-The Celtics had the fourteenth overall pick in the 1995 NBA draft, and selected small forward Eric Williams out of Providence College.
+The Celtics had the 14th overall pick in the 1995 NBA draft, and selected small forward Eric Williams out of Providence College.
 There was much speculation during the previous off-season over who would coach the team after the firing of Chris Ford, with candidates that included former Celtics coaches Dave Cowens and K. C. Jones, and even former Celtic player Paul Silas.
 Ultimately, General Manager M. L. Carr decided to hire himself as the team's new head coach.
-The Celtics also signed free agent and former Boston College guard Dana Barros, who won the NBA Most Improved Player of the Year award the previous season with the Philadelphia 76ers.
+The Celtics also signed free agent All-Star guard, and former Boston College star Dana Barros, who won the NBA Most Improved Player of the Year award the previous season with the Philadelphia 76ers.